 Policies are the most important part of reinforcement learning.
-A policy is a mapping which determines which action to take when the agent is in state $s_t$ at time $t$.
-This is why they are sometimes referred to as the brain of the agent.
-Policies can either be deterministic or stochastic.
+A policy is a mapping that determines what action to take when the agent is in state $s_t$ at time $t$.
+This is why they are sometimes called the agent's brain.
+Policies can be either deterministic or probabilistic.

 A deterministic policy is a function from the state space into the action space.
-Deterministic policies are usually denoted by $\mu$ and the action for state $s_t$ is given by $a_t=\mu(s_t)$.
+Deterministic policies are usually denoted by $\mu$, and the action for state $s_t$ is given by $a_t=\mu(s_t)$.
 A stochastic policy is a conditional probability distribution over the action space.
-Stochastic policies are usually denoted by $\pi$ and the new action for state $s_t$ can be calculated by sampling from this conditional probability distribution.
+Stochastic policies are usually denoted by $\pi$, and the new action for state $s_t$ can be computed by sampling from this conditional probability distribution.
 The action for $s_t$ is given by $a_t \sim \pi(\cdot|s_t)$.
-Notice that deterministic policies can be seen as special cases of stochastic policies where the probability distributions over the action space are degenerated.
+The deterministic policies can be seen as special cases of stochastic policies where the probability distributions over the action space are degenerate. \\

-In the following sections we will show how the reinforcement learning goal can be expressed in terms of looking for policies which maximize the reward signal obtained at every time step.
+In the following sections we will show how the goal of reinforcement learning can be expressed in terms of finding policies that maximise the reward signal received at each time step.

-\subsection{Trajectories, Return and Value functions}
+\subsection{Trajectories, return and value functions}

+Depending on the time horizon which is considered the reinforcement learning literature distinguishes between \textit{infinite horizon problems} and \textit{terminal problems}.
+We are only going to discuss terminal problems here since the SOC problem belongs to this class.
+For infinite time horizon problems a discounted factor has to be taken into account to make sure that the cumulative reward is finite.
+Details can be found in \cite{Sutton1999}. \\

-By interacting with the environment the agent generates a trajectory $\tau$, which is a sequence of states ($s_.$), actions ($a_.$) and rewards ($r_.$)
+By interacting with the environment the agent generates a trajectory $\tau$ which is a sequence of states ($s_.$), actions ($a_.$), and rewards ($r_.$)

-The initial state $s_0 \in \mathcal{S}$ is either sampled from a start state distribution $ s_0 \sim \rho_0(\cdot)$ or chosen to be constant $s_0 = s_{\text{init}}$, i.e $s_0 \sim \rho_0(\cdot) = \delta_{s_{\text{init}}}(\cdot)$.
+The initial state $s_0 \in \mathcal{S}$ is either sampled from a start state distribution $ s_0 \sim \rho_0$ or chosen to be constant $s_0 = s_{\text{init}}$, i.e $s_0 \sim \rho_0 = \delta_{s_{\text{init}}}$.
 Recall that the state transitions only depend on the most recent state and action $s_{t+1} \sim p(\cdot| s_t, a_t)$.